Mikeeetrue/CryptoMike-for-PT/README.md

 For start using this strategy you need to have at least 1.4 ETH If you have 3 ETH it's a little better
-For 6 ETH you can earn more
+For 6 ETH you can earn more;
-12 ETH is something this author uses and gets ~1-2.8% a day 24 ETH gives you more opportunities for DCA
+12 ETH is something this author uses and gets ~1-2.8% a day;
+24 ETH gives you more opportunities for DCA;
-48 ETH makes you a pro-user of this strategy
+48 ETH makes you a pro-user of this strategy;
 96 ETH makes you a whale :)

 Don't forget to donate and sponsor future researches and improvements.